 But let’s get to the stupidity.
 It seems like hurricanes bring out the stupid in people.

-During Irma’s pounding of Florida, news crews captured people in sailboats rocking in the water trying to leisurely ride out the storm (just for the hell of it, I guess).
+When hurricanes pound and area, news crews captured people in sailboats rocking in the water trying to leisurely ride out the storm (just for the hell of it, I guess).
 They also caught a scuba diver getting rescued after the waves got the best of him (again, for something to do).
 And who can forget the people looting a Foot Locker with TV cameras right outside their getaway cars capturing every moment?